yrapop01/yrapop01.github.io/python/index.md

 ---
-site.title: Blogging Like a Hacker
+page.title: Blogging Like a Hacker
 ---

 ### Contents